1-3 Investigator Martyr

 Overview

-You are a restless soul who is always in pursuit of the next stimulation, searching for stability in a changeable world.
+You are restless, always chasing the next stimulation while searching for stability in a changeable world.

-You are an engaging and down-to-earth person with a deep connection to the world, eager to learn and seeking the latest and greatest.
-You tend to enter into projects or relationships with an open, inquisitive nature, trying to determine their value before committing entirely.
-However, the fear of the rug being pulled out from under you at any moment, coupled with your noncommittal nature, keeps you hopping.
-You crave rock-solid foundations to hold onto.
+You are engaging and down-to-earth, curious about the world and eager to learn.
+You enter projects and relationships with an open, inquisitive nature, sizing up their value before committing.
+But the fear of having the rug pulled out from under you, combined with your noncommittal streak, keeps you hopping.
+You crave solid foundations to hold onto.

-If something or someone doesn't feel secure, you'll find fault, express boredom, or retreat abruptly.
-You have a keen sense of what is and isn't working in a relationship or project and don't like feeling hemmed in.
+If something or someone doesn't feel secure, you find fault, express boredom, or retreat abruptly.
+You have a keen sense of what is and isn't working in a relationship or project, and you don't like feeling hemmed in.

-In conversation, you have a direct communication style, eager to get to the point and absorb information.
+In conversation you are direct, eager to get to the point and absorb information.

-At a gathering, you're hungry to meet new people and experience new things.
-You may jump into projects or relationships before thinking them through, which can be self-absorbed and oblivious to others' impact.
-Your approach can be hit-or-miss due to your "try it and see" nature.
-When things go well, you're jettisoned into exciting and successful orbits, but the restless moment eventually comes to move on yet again.
+At a gathering, you're hungry to meet new people and try new things.
+You may jump into projects or relationships before thinking them through, which can make you self-absorbed and oblivious to your effect on others.
+Your "try it and see" approach is hit-or-miss.
+When it works, you land in exciting, successful territory, but eventually the restlessness returns and you move on again.

-Eventually, you recognize the repetitive patterns in your life.
-The need for stability cannot be avoided, and your bottom line is secure, trusting foundations.
-Once you find that solid ground, you commit entirely and seek longevity in building your home, business, and family.
-In the surroundings of self-assurance and steadfast support, you find fulfillment and acceptance of who you are.
+Eventually you recognize the repeating patterns in your life.
+The need for stability can't be avoided; your bottom line is secure, trusting foundations.
+Once you find that solid ground, you commit fully and build for the long term — home, business, family.
+Surrounded by self-assurance and steady support, you find fulfillment and accept who you are.

 Love & Relationships

-Your love life is shaped by two strong forces: a Line 1 need to investigate and feel secure, and a Line 3 drive to learn through direct experience.
-Together, these create a pattern where you probe relationships while also learning what works and what doesn't through trial and error.
+Your love life is shaped by two forces: a Line 1 need to investigate and feel secure, and a Line 3 drive to learn through direct experience.
+Together they create a pattern where you probe relationships while learning what works and what doesn't through trial and error.

-In the early stages of a relationship, your Line 1 investigator comes forward.
+Early in a relationship, your Line 1 investigator comes forward.
 You ask pointed questions, test for consistency, and look for cracks in the foundation.
-This isn't distrust — it's your design ensuring that what you build your emotional life on is solid.
+This isn't distrust — it's how your design makes sure what you build your emotional life on is solid.
 You need to know your partner's values, intentions, and reliability before your heart can relax.

 Your Line 3 adds a hands-on learning style to love.
 You've likely had relationships that didn't work out, and each one taught you something essential.
-The trap is seeing these as failures instead of necessary discoveries.
-When you reframe past relationships as research not mistakes, you stop carrying shame and start carrying wisdom.
+The trap is seeing them as failures instead of necessary discoveries.
+Reframe past relationships as research rather than mistakes, and you stop carrying shame and start carrying what you learned.

-The not-self pattern to watch for is chronic restlessness — leaving relationships the moment discomfort arises instead of distinguishing between a genuine mismatch and normal growing pains.
+The not-self pattern to watch is chronic restlessness — leaving the moment discomfort arises instead of telling a genuine mismatch apart from normal growing pains.
 The Line 1 fear of unstable foundations can combine with the Line 3 impulse to move on, creating a cycle of short-lived connections.

-When you are living correctly, the signature state of satisfaction (for Generators/MGs) or success (for Projectors) shows up in love as deep commitment born from tested certainty.
+When you're living correctly, your signature state — satisfaction for Generators and MGs, success for Projectors — shows up in love as commitment born from tested certainty.
 Once you've investigated and experienced enough to know this person is your solid ground, your loyalty becomes unshakable.
-You bring a rare combination of depth and resilience to partnership — someone who has done the work to know exactly why they chose you.
+You bring depth and resilience to partnership: someone who has done the work to know exactly why they chose you.

 Ideal matches: other 1/3s and 4/6 profiles.
 Also compatible with 3/5, 3/6, 5/1, and 6/3.